lepasq/repo-automation/README.md

 # Repository Automation

 Python program, that speeds up the process of setting up projects.
+In the future, this will be added to the command line.

 ## Tasks
 * Navigate to projects directory